How to Use Present Tense in Fiction Writing

 You get the idea.

-You also may have noticed that books written in the present tense are often paired with a 1st person point of view.
-This gives the reader a sense of immediacy— it puts them right in the world with their protagonist.
+You also may have noticed that books written in the present tense are often paired with a 1st person point-of-view (POV).
+This style choice can give the reader a sense of immediacy— it will put them right in the world with the protagonist.

-For this case study, I am pulling from present tense 1st person point-of-view books.
+For this case study, we are breaking down the proper verbs to use for this tense.
 We will discuss POV in another post, but for now, let’s see what writing in present tense looks like.

 Pros and Cons of writing in Present Tense